-8.5.3.
+8.3.3.
 PD session interface

-The protection-domain (PD) service (Section 3.4.5) enables the creation of address spaces that are isolated from each other.
+The protection-domain (PD) service (Section 3.4.4) enables the creation of address spaces that are isolated from each other.
 Each PD session corresponds to a protection domain.
-Each PD session is equipped with three region maps, one representing the PD's virtual address space, one for the component's stack area, and one for the component's linker area designated for shared objects.
-Of those region maps, only the virtual address space is needed by application code directly.
-The stack area and linker area are used by the framework internally.
-The PD service is rarely needed by applications directly but it is internally.
+The PD service is rarely needed by applications directly but it is internally used by the child-management facilities described in Section 8.14.2.